Recovery is just a phone call away. We’re here for you 24 hours a day, 7 days a week. Call (352) 771-2700

 When someone uses alcohol and marijuana together, they might start to notice they feel the effects of one (or both) much more quickly and more pronounced than otherwise.

-What Are the Risks of Mixing Weed and Alcohol?
+What Are the Risks and Dangers of Mixing Weed and Alcohol?

 While people might use a combination of alcohol and marijuana to experience a more intense high, this can be dangerous.
 The effects of marijuana and alcohol on their own are unpredictable, and combining them makes this worse.
 You can absorb THC more quickly when there’s alcohol in your blood, which can increase the risk of experiencing uncomfortable side effects.